How to use SEO to promote your B2B event

 More internal links

-As mentioned, internal links will boost the ranking of your B2B event’s page, thus increasing traffic and building awareness.
+As mentioned, internal links will boost the ranking of your B2B event’s page, thus increasing traffic from search.
 Internal links from individual blog posts can leverage your existing domain authority to boost that of your event page.

 There’s another simple way to use internal links to bring traffic to your event page.